What exactly is fish oil made of? What are Omega-3’s?

 It is therefore evident that closer attention needs to be paid to dietary fat selection.
-Greater intake of ALA can be achieved by increasing consumption of fruits and vegetables, as well as nuts.
+Greater intake of ALA can be achieved by increasing consumption of fruits, vegetables, nuts, and seeds.
 ALA can also be readily acquired by dietary use of canola, flax, and certain other plant oils.
 Attempting to obtain adequate amounts of EPA and DHA poses greater challenges.
-Due to the restricted dietary sources of these nutrients many individuals have turned to high quality OmegaBrite to obtain these health promoting and disease preventing fats.
+Due to the restricted dietary sources of these nutrients many individuals have turned to high quality OmegaBrite to obtain these health promoting and disease preventing fatty acids.

 Omega-3 in Health and Disease

 In the 1970s, the benefits of omega-3s from fish oil emerged when researchers noticed that certain populations, such as the Inuit, who ate fish frequently suffered fewer heart attacks and died of heart disease at a lower rate than those who seldom ate fish.
 Not only did they not suffer from heart disease but other diseases such as asthma, diabetes, psoriasis, and depression were virtually non-existent among this population of people.
-The Inuit advantage was attributed to the long-chain omega-3s EPA and DHA, found in their food staples of fatty fish and fish-eating marine mammals like whales and seals.
+The Inuit advantage was attributed to the long-chain omega-3s EPA and DHA, found in their food staples of fatty fish and fish-eating marine mammals such as whales and seals.

-Currently Omega-3s (specifically EPA and DHA) are being studied for their efficacy in connection with various diseases.
-Scientists are rejoicing in the progress made thus far.
-Already human trials have shown many benefits from EPA and DHA in conditions such as heart disease, high blood pressure, high cholesterol, depression, schizophrenia, childhood ADD/ ADHD, arthritis, psoriasis, and even as an aid to reduce stress levels.
-Scientists are also demonstrating that children born to women who took omega-3 fish oil supplements are developing mental, visual, and hearing function more quickly.
-These results are just the tip of the iceberg, for every day science is discovering new therapeutic uses of these simple yet vital fats.
+Human trials have shown many benefits from EPA and DHA in conditions such as heart disease, high blood pressure, high cholesterol, depression, schizophrenia, childhood ADD/ ADHD, arthritis, psoriasis, eczema and even as an aid to reduce stress levels.
+Scientists have also demonstrated that children born to women who took omega-3 fish oil supplements develop mental, visual, and hearing function more quickly and are at reduced risk of developing allergic rhinitis, asthma and atopic dermatitis.

-One of the significant links between all of these disease conditions is that of inflammation.
+One of the significant links between these disease conditions is underlying inflammation.